VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 This would increase the current count of parcels statewide from roughly 340,000 to at least 380,000.
 "At least" is stated as currently only 70% of towns (178 total) have submitted their inactive parcels as digital parcel data to VCGI.
 It remains unknown how many of the other 30% of towns actively track inactive parcels digitally.

 ## Example Statute Update
-> (3) A brief description of each parcel of taxable real estate in the town.
+> 32 V.S.A. § 4152 (a)(3) A brief description of each parcel of taxable real estate in the town.
 “Parcel” means a separate and marketable lot or piece of real estate. ~~all contiguous land in the same ownership, together with all improvements thereon~~

 ## Parcel Definition Alternatives

 ### Aggregate Mapped Unit Defined by Ownership (Contiguous)

-Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defines a parcel as:
+Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) -defined parcel.
-> (3) A brief description of each parcel of taxable real estate in the town.
-“Parcel” means all contiguous land in the same ownership, together with all improvements thereon.

 This is a "contiguous" parcel definition.
 Separate parcels are grouped together by ownership for administrative purposes, primarily the sending of a single tax bill per owner per "parcel".

 Depicted visually, a contiguous parcel definition means that the two parcels below, shown split with a dotted green line and both of which have the same owner, are drawn as the single outer rectangle.
 This results as one "parcel" in the spatial data layer.